Pengo0o/Pengo0o.github.io/_posts/!2021-09-16-Secure-your-ADX.md

 comments: true
 ---

-- Screenshot network isolation nochmal mit DNS private zone machen
+Fragen:
+- storage account erklären die provisioniert wurden.

 Keeping your data secure in the cloud should be one of the most prioritized task of your IT department.
 Having an ADX cluster in the cloud which processes, stores and analyzes your business critical information should be securely operated.
-Microsoft offers, currently to the time of writing this post, a private preview which allows you to create a private endpoint, a managed private endpoint in the backbone virtual network of your ADX cluster and allowing you to completely turn off the public endpoint of your cluster.
+Microsoft offers, to the time of writing this post, a private preview which allows you to create a private endpoint, a managed private endpoint in the backbone virtual network of your ADX cluster and allowing you to completely turn off the public endpoint of your cluster.

 Henning was kind enough to enable my subscription for this private preview so I can share my finding with you.
 This blogpost should provide you with an common understanding how you can use those features making your ADX clusters even more secure!

 The final integration of the private endpoint in ADX will probably look like what we know from other services like storage, cosmos db, ...
 {: .alert .alert-warning}

 This private preview is going to be configured differently from what I suspect you will see later in the portal or via CLI.
 The steps I have to do manually will be all integrated in an dedicated tab in the service!
-Only the end result will look similar.

 OK, so lets get started ....